 Cooking On A Budget Recipes

 You can check out my Frugal Meals post for inspiration on what to cook on a budget.
+Although in my household we are frugal cooking for 2, my tips can easily be adapted to making meals for one or large groups.

 However, if you are looking for a wealth of detailed recipes, then I recommend getting a frugal cookbook.

-The Frugal Gourmet Cookbook (check it out here!) has long been a popular book containing frugal cooking from scratch recipes.
+The Frugal Gourmet Cookbook (check it out here) has long been a popular book containing frugal cooking from scratch recipes.

 However, if you really want a modern cooking on a budget cookbook, then I recommend, Good and Cheap: Eat Well on $4 a Day, by Leanne Brown.
 And, guess what?
 You can get the PDF of this book for free right here!